-This purpose of this course in macroeconomics is to provide students with an understanding of the principles of economics which apply to an economic system as a whole.
-This AP macro course emphasizes the study of national income and price-level determination and will also develop student familiarity with economic performance measures, financial sector stabilization policies, economic growth, and international economics.
+The purpose of this course in macroeconomics is to provide students with an understanding of the principles of economics that apply to an economic system as a whole.
+This AP macro course emphasizes the study of national income and price-level determination and will also develop student familiarity with economic performance measures, financial sector stabilization policies, economic growth and international economics.
 This course meets the financial literacy requirement.
-Fee for AP Exam
+Fee: This course requires a fee for AP Exam.